Work

 The challenge

-The Girls Who Code brand is now unified in its visual language—a dynamic and user-friendly design system comprised of accessible typography, flexible design elements, and color combinations chosen in careful adherence to visual web standards—and equipped with tools to modulate its voice for different audiences — Corporate partners & Investors, Parents & Girls, Girls — while maintaining a thread of visual resonance throughout.
-Its ecosystem of unique yet complementary platforms is now brought together through a bigger brand story, connecting users to the GWC mission no matter their entry point.
+Girls Who Code's dynamic and user-friendly design system is comprised of accessible typography, flexible design elements, and color combinations chosen in careful adherence to visual web standards.
+It's equipped with tools to modulate its voice for different audiences — Corporate partners & Investors, Parents & Girls, Girls — while maintaining a thread of visual resonance throughout.
+Its ecosystem of complementary platforms is now brought together through a bigger brand story, connecting users to the GWC mission no matter their entry point.

 Girls make waves